GSA-TTS/identity-handbook/_articles/infrastructure-auto-tf-runbook.md

-The terraform stuff is only allowed to access `github.com`, amazon API endpoints, and probably a few more over time, in an attempt to make this system really locked down, since it will be the lever that can move anything in the login.gov system.
+The terraform stuff is only allowed to access `github.com`, amazon API endpoints, and probably a few more over time, in an attempt to make this system really locked down, since it will be the lever that can move anything in the Login.gov system.

 It also requires `iam_auto_terraform_enabled` to not be disabled in the account(s) you are deploying to.
 Right now, `terraform/all/prod/main.tf` and `terraform/all/sms-prod/main.tf`